 - Ecuador's economy is such that Quito is inexpensive, and a refreshing change from more conventional luxury travel destinations.
 The cab ride to your restaurant will be under 10 bucks.
 If you want a snack while strolling, a bag of just-toasted giant Andean corn, cancha, will cost spare change

 - Quito is an easy travel destination for Americans.
 Direct flights originate from Miami on American Airlines and LAN (four hours in the air) and from Houston on United (five)

 - Since the flight is longitudinal, jet lag is minimal

 - U.S. citizens do not need visas for Ecuador travel

 Quito is all about the sights.
 It is the largest, best-preserved historic city in Latin America.
-A colonial capital of the Spanish Empire during the Age of Exploration, Quito was the very first UNESCO World Heritage Site.
+A colonial capital of the Spanish Empire during the Age of Exploration, Quito made it into the first round of UNESCO World Heritage Sites.